oroinc/OroCRMMarketingBundle/src/Oro/Bundle/MarketingActivityBundle/Resources/doc/api/marketing_activity.md

 ### delete

-Delete a specific marketing activity record.
+The action deletes a specific marketing activity record.

 {@inheritdoc}

 ### delete_list

-Delete a collection of marketing activity records.
+The **delete_list** deletes a collection of marketing activity records.

-The list of records that will be deleted, could be limited by filters.
+A list of the records to be deleted is limited by filters.

 {@inheritdoc}